 Now it’s time to start trials and get testing.
 Here are some pointers for this phase:

 - Test thoroughly – try different things and if anything breaks, ask about it.
-You have 30 days (depending on the provider) to learn the platform – use it well.
+You have your free trial to learn the platform – use it well.